IBM/ibm-spectrum-symphony-operator/README.md

 In addition to single master pod and compute depolyment (which controls compute pods), user can define list of client applications (pods) to Symphony workload.
 Here is IBM Spectrum Symphony C++ sample application source code, which is built by the operator to a client image to submit the workload: <https://github.com/IBM/ibm-spectrum-symphony-operator/tree/master/samples/sampleapp_cpp>.

-SymphonyCluster status consist of the master host IP address.
-When it's changed (master pod was restarted) the ConfigMap is updated and all pods will get the new IP updated.
+SymphonyCluster `status` consist of the master host IP address.
+When it's changed (master pod was restarted) the ConfigMap is updated and all pods will get the new IP in the mounted file.
 Compute nodes entrypoint script (bootstrap.sh) monitors the ConfigMap file changes and update EGO hosts file, that make IBM Spectrum Symphony software to be able to resolve master host.
 Client images must implement the same functionality, here is an implementation example: <https://github.com/IBM/ibm-spectrum-symphony-operator/blob/master/samples/sampleapp_cpp/src/Output/run>.

 ### Images